 Regarding shape, the round engagement rings are the most popular out there.
 However, you also may want to consider the princess, oval, pear and heart-shaped promise rings.
 As for settings, the most common ones include the eternal Tiffany setting (with a diamond on top), the eternity band (With diamonds all around the ring), a bezel setting (metal rim that encircles the stone) and the channel setting (diamonds placed into a metal channel).

 5. Buying A Promise Ring From A Jeweler (As The Best Decision You Can Make)

 There are several alternatives to buying engagement rings from jewelers such as buying rings from shops or at auctions.
 However, if you want a new ring and one that is dedicated to your love and story, it is best to visit as many jewelers as possible and find the most affordable engagement ring that suits your taste and budget.

 Jewelers are also great when it comes to creating custom engagement rings.
 There are many different shops that can work with your specifications about the 4Cs, metal type, ring size and the style you are after.

-However, make sure to buy a ring from a store with a long-standing and solid reputation as well as sound gemmological knowledge.
-Also, make sure to see if the diamond rings they sell come with a gemmological certificate.
+However, make sure to buy a ring from a store with a long-standing and solid reputation as well as sound gemological knowledge.
+Also, make sure to see if the diamond rings they sell come with a gemological certificate.
 If yes, you should definitely keep the original certificate for you rather than a copy.

 - Insuring Your Engagement Ring

-A lot of people are into insuring their engagement rings only because they are major financial and sentimental investment.
-Because of the investment of money, emotion and time, insuring your diamond rings can be a great decision to make.
+A lot of people are into ensuring their engagement rings only because they are the major financial and sentimental investment.
+Because of the investment of money, emotion and time, ensuring your diamond rings can be a great decision to make.

 In that case, you have a few options such as: